NY HERO Act – Is Your Infectious Disease Plan in Place and Activated?

 Greater Rochester Chamber will continue to follow new developments from NYS and will notify members of further changes via the Tuesday weekly Voice of Business emails, or by direct email if warranted.

 Members with questions on this or other HR-related issues may contact the following HR Helpline staff for assistance: Kathy Richmond at (585) 256-4618 and Jennifer Suppé at (585) 256-4608.
 Corporate and Partner members have unlimited HR Helpline access, Business Builder members receive 4 requests per membership year, and Basic members receive 1 request per membership year.
-If you are unsure of your membership level, you can check by searching by your company name here, or contact Kevin Donahue, membership director, for assistance at (585) 256-4651.
+If you are unsure of your membership level, please contact Kevin Donahue, membership director, for assistance at (585) 256-4651.